 But clustering is not a supervised learning approach.
 So we have two cases left: Regression and Classification problem statements.
 Let's discuss some readymade loss functions available in these categories.

-If we observe this loss function, it's a quadratic equation with only a global minimum and no local minimum, which can be considered a mathematical advantage.
+If we observe this loss function, it’s a quadratic equation with only a global minimum and no local minimum, which can be considered a mathematical advantage.
 The unavailability of local minima ensures that our gradient descent algorithm does not fall into that local minimum trap, and we will have the most optimal parameters.
-Hence, the square error is one of the most favorable loss functions among data scientists and machine learning professionals.
+Hence, the square error is one of the most favourable loss functions among data scientists and machine learning professionals.

 The corresponding cost function will be the average of these losses for all the data samples, called Mean Squared Error (MSE).
+MSE is a very famous cost function in the ML industry.

-If we look at the update term of gradient descent, θ = θ - α.G, we infer that for higher values of error, we will have larger values of the gradient (dj/dθ).It means the higher the loss, the more changes will happen in the parameter.
+If we look at the update term of gradient descent, θ = θ — α.G, we infer that for higher values of error, we will have larger values of the gradient (dj/dθ).
+It means the higher the loss; the more changes will happen in the parameter.
 Or we can also say: more penalization will occur when the error is higher.
-But this can be problematic sometimes.
-Data samples can be outliers, and it can adversely affect MSE.
+But this can be problematic when there are outliers in the dataset.
+Outlier samples can adversely affect MSE.

 Limitations of MSE: The difference between actual and predicted will be higher, and squaring that difference will make them even more prominent.
 So MSE is less robust to the outlier's presence, and it is advised not to use MSE when there are too many outliers in the dataset.